A Rate-Distortion Perspective on Quantum State Redistribution: Introduction and setting

-We stress that $A$, $B$ and $R$ are arbitrary quantum systems here, and so are $\wet{A}$ and $\wet{B}$: the latter need not bear any relation to $A$ and $B$, their names are chosen entirely as a reminder that `A's belong to Alice (compressor/sender) and `B's belong to Bob (receiver/decoder).
+We stress that $A$, $B$ and $R$ are arbitrary quantum systems here, and so are $\wet{A}$ and $\wet{B}$: the latter need not bear any relation to $A$ and $B$, their names are chosen entirely as a reminder that `$A$'s belong to Alice (compressor/sender) and `$B$'s belong to Bob (receiver/decoder).